-&lt;sup>40 Operational terms and conditions include: the start of gas day and nomination cut-off times, gas specification and quality; nomination, scheduling, curtailment and allocation procedures; and provisions relating to transfers, assignments and novations of capacity and capacity trading.
+Operational terms and conditions include: the start of gas day and nomination cut-off times, gas specification and quality; nomination, scheduling, curtailment and allocation procedures; and provisions relating to transfers, assignments and novations of capacity and capacity trading.

-&lt;sup>41 The other contract provisions include, for example, warranties, representations, possession and responsibility, title, control, liability and indemnities, default, termination, force majeure, notices, confidentiality and dispute resolution provisions.
+The other contract provisions include, for example, warranties, representations, possession and responsibility, title, control, liability and indemnities, default, termination, force majeure, notices, confidentiality and dispute resolution provisions.

-Table 4.1Recommended outcomes for the development of standardised products
+Table 4.1 Outcomes for the development of standardised products

 Required Product type Entry, exit and counterflow products should be developed.
 Firmness of services Firm and interruptible products should be developed, with firm capacity available for a range of contract tenors and interruptible entry and exit capacity available on a day-ahead and within-day basis only.
 Interruptible counterflow capacity should be available for all contract tenors.
 Preferred Renomination rights Renomination rights would ideally be included in the standardised product to enable market participants to manage intra-day changes.
 Limits on this right are, however, likely to be required to prevent market participants using this right to hoard capacity and limit its release through the auction for contracted but un-nominated capacity (see section 4.4.3).
-Operational, prudential and other contract provisions To the extent relevant, the operational, prudential and other contract provisions should be based on the standardised provisions that the GMRG has been accorded responsibility for developing for contract carriage pipelines.
-Suggested Contract tenor Given the seasonal nature of demand in Victoria and the types of products that are expected to be developed in the Southern Hub, there is likely to be value in developing the following products for firm entry and exit capacity and interruptible counterflow capacity: longer-term products: quarterly products for up 10 or 15 years (i.e. 40-60 quarters) and monthly products for the next year (i.e. 12 months); and shorter-term products: month-ahead, weekly, day-ahead and within-day products.
+Operational, prudential and other contract provisions To the extent relevant, the operational, prudential and other contract provisions should be based on the standardised provisions that the Gas Market Reform Group has been accorded responsibility for developing for point-to-point contract carriage pipelines outside of the DTS.
+Suggested Contract tenor Given the seasonal nature of demand in Victoria and the types of products that are expected to be developed in the Southern Hub, there is likely to be value in developing the following products for firm entry and exit capacity and interruptible counterflow capacity: • longer-term products: quarterly products for up 10 or 15 years (40-60 quarters) and monthly products for the next year (12 months) • shorter-term products: month-ahead, weekly, day-ahead and within-day products.
 The quarterly and monthly products would enable market participants to secure capacity on a longer-term basis, while the month-ahead, weekly, day-ahead and within-day products would enable market participants to manage their shorter-term capacity requirements.
-The different contract tenors would also enable market participants to tailor their capacity holdings through the year (e.g. by purchasing more capacity in winter), which would allow other market participants to purchase it at other times of the year.
-Capacity metric If there is sufficient demand for an hourly product, and if it feasible to do so given the wider market design, then capacity should be defined on an MHQ basis.
-Otherwise, it should be defined on an MDQ basis with either a flat hourly flow or a minimal amount of hourly flexibility (e.g. a 1.1 hourly load factor) and consideration given to whether additional hourly flexibility can be provided to those that require it (e.g. gas fired generators).
+The different contract tenors would also enable market participants to tailor their capacity holdings through the year (for example by purchasing more capacity in winter), which would allow other market participants to purchase it at other times would allow other market participants to purchase it at other times of the year.